The Dancing Numbers Game

 If the number you say is a prime number, you will make a turn in free style.
 We will label this movement as “T” (turn).
 The property of 'being a prime number' has priority over 'being an even number' and 'being an odd number'.
 This means that when you reach a number which is a prime number, you will always make a turn.
 Please, remember that all prime numbers (except 2) are odd numbers.
 Don't get dizzy right at the start that there are lots of prime numbers!

 You can make variations of this game to understand in a fun way the concept of other types of series of numbers (for example, Fibonacci numbers).
 It is better that you do not read any template while you are performing and having fun, since this game encourages reasoning about numbers, not just repeating patterns with your body.
-However, the next page shows what you would be doing while counting up to 30 in both parts of this game.
+However, below there is a visual description of what you would be doing while counting up to 30 in both parts of this game.
 You can put it on the wall if you feel unsure at the beginning.

 Let's count and have fun!